Is NGO a profitable business? A Complete Overview

 Separate legal entity

-It has a separate legal entity in eyes of government as like other private and public business forms.
+It has a separate legal entity in eyes of the government as like other private and public business forms.

 Funding from government and other private agencies

 Once you registered as NGO, you will get financial support from government and other private agencies as well who want to contribute funds for the welfare of the society.
-If you registered your company under Trust act, 1882, then you will also get a land from government for your operations.
+If you registered your company under Trust act, 1882, then you will also get land from the government for your operations.